 Reporters hector State: Is the blockade legal?
-Does Israel have right to 'defend' from Flotilla?
+What right does Israel have to ‘defend itself’ from humanitarian aid?

 Matt Lee of AP is on fire.
 Be like Matt Lee, you docile bovine seven-stomached beasts of the mainstream media, grow a pair.
 And it looks like other State Department reporters are emulating him.
 Here's the video.
 And here's an extended excerpt from the briefing, below.
 Gaza is just about the first order of business.
 Watch State Department spokesperson Victoria Nuland squirm.
 She's the wife of Robert Kagan, former Principal Deputy National Security Advisor to Vice President Cheney, July 2003-May 2005.
 And she's in the Obama administration?
 What does she know, when did she know it?